baraaksayeth/hacktoberfest-2022/README.md

 4. Do Pull Request

-5. Don't forget to :star2: this repo and put your Username on Kontributor section
+5. Don't forget to :star2: this repo and put your Username on Contributor section

 ### Clone Project